xrbarcelona/xrbarcelona/src/pages/en/cop25/index.md

 languageKey: en
 path: /en/cop25
 title: COP25
-description: Learn more how to participate in the event of COP25 in Madrid
+description: Learn more how rebels can  participate in the event of COP25 in Madrid
 featuredimage: /img/blog/2019-01-28-call-for-rebels_tn.jpg
 ---

 ## Madrid, 2-13 Dec 2019

+Learn more how rebels can participate in the event of the COP25 in Madrid

 ### WHAT?